 - 4.1 The Share Classes presently available are set out in the details in Appendix 1.
-Further Share Classes may be made available in due course, as the ACD may decide. - 4.2 The minimum initial investment for each Share Class is set out in Appendix 1.
+Further Share Classes may be made available in due course, as the ACD may decide. - 4.2 The minimum initial investment, subsequent investment and holding requirements for each Share Class is set out in Appendix 1.
 These limits may be waived at the discretion of the ACD. - 4.3 All shares issued by the Company at present will be Income Shares or Accumulation Shares.